polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 Contoso has expressed to FT the need to embrace Microsoft Azure technologies as well as technologies that will help their organization with a more agile continuous integration and continuous deployment model for application deployment.
 Contoso also underscored the need for cooperation with Fabrikam's integration teams, including the intent to delegate some of the infrastructure management tasks.

-With these goals in mind, Contoso has challenged FT to help implement the hosted environment must also accommodate requirements regarding integration work to be carried out by Fabrikam.
+With these goals in mind, Contoso has challenged FT to help implement the hosted environment which must also accommodate requirements regarding integration work to be carried out by Fabrikam.
 In addition, as internal workloads are transitioned to the hosting environment, Contoso internal audit team must retain its ability to track all of the infrastructure changes.
 For compliance purposes, the delegation model that will provide Contoso and Fabrikam staff with insight into the hosted environment must comply with the principle of least privilege.
 To satisfy Contoso governance requirements, FT must document standard operating procedures that will be carried out within the hosted infrastructure.

 ## Help references
 |    |            |